 Start eating fruits and veggies at breakfast, Mangieri suggests.
 This is a recommendation I happen to follow already.
 Super simple.
 Just toss some frozen blueberries or diced bananas on top of your cereal or add to yogurt.
 Or add veggies to an omelet.

 You can also use fruit to make a smoothie.
-Mangieri recommends using yogurt with no added sugar.
+Mangieri recommends using simply thick greek yogurt with no added sugar.
 “We have this heightened sense of sweetness just from overdoing it on sugars,” Mangieri says.
 We should try to get back to basics and let fruit be sweet enough for our taste buds, she adds.